 Fish, cooked in a variety of ways, is also quite popular in the Nyanza Province due to its location near Lake Victoria and the Indian Ocean coast.

 Coffee and tea are of excellent quality in Kenya due to the ideal growing climate.
 Kenyan coffee is world-renowned and is one of the country’s main exports.
-With tropical fruits like mangoes, watermelon, pineapple, papaya among others readily available, it is not surprising that fresh fruit juices are incredibly popular throughout the country.
-Coca Cola is the nation’s most popular soft drink company and soft drinks are widely available.
+With tropical fruits like mangoes, watermelon, pineapple, and papaya among others readily available, fresh fruit juices are incredibly popular throughout the country.
+Coca-Cola is the nation’s most popular soft drink company and soft drinks are widely available.
 Tusker and White Cap are popular beers with premium and export versions available.
 While in Kenya, it is advisable to avoid tap water.
 Bottled water is best and is relatively inexpensive.

 Things to Know:

 Tipping is optional, however, most hotels and restaurants include a 10-15% service charge.
 If a service charge is not added, then a small tip is greatly appreciated.
 It is considered customary to tip porters and safari guides.

 You must be 18 years old to purchase alcohol.

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Kenya.

 Learn about the history and culture of Kenya, the must-try food and drink, and what to pack in your suitcase.
 Read about Kenya's nature and wildlife, weather, and geography, along with 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Kenya for yourself.
 Start exploring… book one of our Kenya safaris today!